Skip to main content

 • Arginase (ARG1)

-• Certain blood disorders: Conditions such as multiple myeloma and acute leukemia can also trigger hyperammonemia.
+• Certain blood disorders: Hyperammonemia can also be caused by blood disorders such as multiple myeloma and acute leukemia.

-• Certain infections: Infections caused by urease-producing organisms—such as Proteus mirabilis, Escherichia coli (E. coli), and Klebsiella—can lead to severe hyperammonemia.
-This is particularly common in children born with urinary tract defects or in older adults suffering from urinary retention due to UTIs.
+• Certain infections: urease-producing organisms such as Proteus mirabilis , Escherichia coli (E. coli) and KlebsiellaBacterial infections such as streptococci, especially in children with congenital urinary tract defects and in older adults with urinary retention due to urinary tract infections (UTIs), can cause severe hyperammonemia.

 What are the symptoms of Hyperammonemia?